William Digges: Early life

-William Digges was born in Virginia in around 1651, the eldest son of Edward Digges (1620-1674/5), an English barrister and colonist who served as the Colonial Governor of Virginia from March 1655 to December 1656.
-Edward Digges invested heavily in planting mulberry trees and promoting the silk industry in the colony, in recognition of which he was appointed Auditor-General of Virginia.
-In around 1675 Edward Digges died.
+William Digges was born in Virginia in around 1651, the eldest son of Edward Digges (1620-1674/5), an English barrister and colonist who served for two decades on the Virginia Governor's Council, as well as had been the Colonial Governor of Virginia from March 1655 to December 1656.
+Edward Digges produced premium tobacco branded as "E.D.", as well as invested heavily in planting mulberry trees and promoting the silk industry in the colony.
+Edward Digges died in 1675, shortly before Bacon's Rebellion.
 As eldest son, William inherited the "E.D.
 Plantation", later known as Bellfield.

 Career

-William Digges began his career in Virginia, where he was appointed to a number of colonial offices.
-He became Justice of the Peace in 1671.
-He was captain of horse in 1674 and was appointed Sheriff of York County in 1679.
+William Digges received his inheritance when he was 24 years old, but had begun his public service as justice of the peace in York County when he was 21 (the justices jointly administering the county in that era.
+He was captain of horse in 1674.